Net and Prune: A Linear Time Algorithm for Euclidean Distance Problems: Applications

 \subsubsection{Other clustering problems}

-One can plug-in any sketchable family into \thmref{cluster:min:max}.
+One can plug in any sketchable family into \thmref{cluster_min_max}.
 For example, if the points have $k$ colors, we can ask for the min-max radius clustering, such that every cluster contains (i) all colors, (ii) at least two different colors, or (iii) a different requirement on each color, etc.

-As another concrete example, consider that we have $n$ customers in the plane, and each customer is interested in $k$ different services (i.e., there is a $k$-dimensional vector associated with each customer specifying his/her demand).
-There are $t$ types of service centers that can be established, but each such center type requires a minimum level of demand in each of these $k$ categories (i.e., each type is specified by a minimum demand $k$-dimensional vector, and a set of customers can be the user base for such a service center if the sum of their demands vector is larger than this specification).
-The problem is to partition the points into clusters (of minimum maximum radius), such that for every cluster there is a valid service center assigned to it.
-Clearly, this falls into the framework of \thmref{cluster:min:max}, and can be $(4+\eps)$-approximated in $O(nkt/\eps^d)$ time.
+As another concrete example, consider that we have $n$ customers in the plane, and each customer is interested in $k$ different services (i.e., there is a $k$-dimensional vector associated with each customer specifying their demand).
+There are $t$ types of service centers that can be established.
+Still, each such center type requires a minimum level of demand in each of these $k$ categories (i.e., each type is specified by a minimum demand $k$-dimensional vector, and a set of customers can be the user base for such a service center if the sum of their demand vectors is larger than this specification).
+The problem is to partition the points into clusters (of minimum maximum radius), such that for every cluster, there is a valid service center assigned to it.
+Clearly, this falls into the framework of \thmref{cluster_min_max}, and can be $(4+\eps)$-approximated in $O(nkt/\eps^d)$ time.